 You can buy gel nail polish from any number of cosmetics stores and websites.
-This is great for beauty DIY-ers or trainee beauticians as they can treat themselves to a Fantastic Four Kit and experiment at home.
+This is great for beauty DIY-ers or trainee beauticians as they can treat themselves to a decent kit and experiment at home.
 Do be careful, though; once this stuff is dry, it’s stuck on you for a while — blisters an’ all.

 Unfortunately, the official Shellac treatment is salon-exclusive, meaning you can’t buy all the bits and pieces and pamper yourself at home.